 How do you find out the state of configurations of assets such as products, systems, and software?
 How can companies understand the relationship between assets and components of a system to keep track of their configurations?
-This is the reason why organizations implement a CMDB (Configuration Management Database).
+This is the reason why organizations implement a Configuration Management Database (CMDB).

 What is a CMDB?

 A CMDB is a database used to document and store information about hardware and software assets.
-Its purpose is to give IT departments detailed information about IT services, their components, and how they relate.
-A CMDB consists of so-called “CIs”, Configurable items, which are basically the components that make up your IT infrastructure or service delivery.
+Its purpose is to provide detailed information to IT departments about IT services, its components, and how they relate.
+A CMDB consists of Configurable Items (CIs) which are basically the components that make up your IT infrastructure or service delivery.

 Though CMDBs are often marketed as an application or platform, CMDB is merely the database in which CI records are stored.
 In order to consume the information you will need an application that makes use of the data.